 Q. The source citation at the bottom of the opposing viewpoints, is that the proper way (APA) to format that type of article?

-The database may provide you with the information you need to create an APA citation, but the information will not be in the correct format.
-It can be a good starting point, but you will have to edit the information to make it APA compliant as shown in the examples below.
+The database may provide information to create an APA citation, but the information will not be in the correct format.
+It can be a good starting point, but be sure to edit the information to make it APA compliant as shown in the examples below.

 Diller, V. (2013).
 Altered fashion magazine photographs contribute to unrealistic body images.
 In L. I. Gerdes (Ed.), Opposing Viewpoints.
 The Culture of Beauty.
 Detroit, MI: Greenhaven Press.
-Retrieved from Opposing Viewpoints in Context database.
+Retrieved from Gale Opposing Viewpoints database.

 Paraphrase: (Diller, 2013).
 Quotation: (Diller, 2013, para.
 5).